 How to access Peppol

-In order to gain access to Peppol and meet the upcoming requirements for e-invoicing in Japan, businesses must either connect to a Peppol access point or become one themselves.
+In order to gain access to Peppol and meet the upcoming requirements for e-invoicing in Japan or Singapore, businesses must either connect to a Peppol access point or become one themselves.
 As we cover in detail in our article on this subject, connecting to an existing access point is by far the simpler option and is thus the one opted for by the vast majority of businesses.

 While there are many Peppol access points to choose from, not all offer exactly the same thing, however.
 For example, only a small minority of access points (including ecosio) offer Peppol connectivity via an API connection.